 One of these was the Triskett Gang who arrived in town on August 3, 1852.
 Known for having conducted several robberies and killings in Northern California, the gang was on the run, trying to give a posse slip by crossing the border into the rugged mountains or Oregon.

-Upon their arrival, most all of the able-bodied men in the community were out working their claims or prospecting in the hills.
+Upon their arrival, most of the able-bodied men in the community were out working their claims or prospecting in the hills.

 The five outlaws including Jack Triskett, Henry Triskett, Fred Cooper, Miles Hearn, and Chris Stover spent most of the afternoon spending their ill-gained loot on numerous drinks.
 Suddenly, one of them – Fred Cooper – walked out into the street and without a word, pulled a revolver and shot a passerby dead.

-The other gang members quickly followed him out of the saloon and they all of began firing randomly at anyone and everyone who happened to be outside.
-For the next 30 minutes they stormed down the street terrifying the town and killing 17 people, including women and children.
+The other gang members quickly followed him out of the saloon and they all began firing randomly at anyone and everyone who happened to be outside.
+For the next 30 minutes, they stormed down the street terrifying the town and killing 17 people, including women and children.
 With the exception of a few merchants, the village was virtually defenseless.

 The last stop for the gang was the assay office where they stole $75,000 of gold and left the assayer dead, making him murder victim # 18.

 In the meantime, the miners in the nearby hills had heard the many gunshots and quickly made their way to Sailors’ Diggings.
 Within minutes of their arrival, a miners’ posse was formed and began to track the fugitives who were heading northwest towards O’Brien, a mining camp less than six miles away.